ellraiser/beenet/readme.md

 # BeeNet
 This is an open-source multiplayer relay server built for [APICO](https://store.steampowered.com/app/1390190?utm_source=tnpage).
-The code here is adapted from the actual main server the game uses (with a few changes), and provides a simple version that players can run locally themselves for PC + Console.
+The code here is adapted from the default BeeNet server the game uses (with a few changes), and provides a simple version that players can run locally themselves for PC + Console.

-The point of this server is to allow players the ability to host a server themselves if something goes wrong with the main server, or if they simply don't want to use the main server due to it being a UK/LONDON server and all the region ping that may come with that.
-It also acts as some future proofing for the multiplayer functionality of APICO in case I can no longer afford to keep the server running anymore.
+The point of this is to allow players the ability to host a server themselves if something goes wrong with the main server, or if they don't want to use the main server due to it being a UK/LONDON server and all the region ping that may come with that.
+It also acts as some future proofing for the multiplayer functionality of APICO in case I can no longer afford to keep the main server running anymore.

-This server is a RELAY server.
-This means it is not an actual instance of the game but instead sends messages between a "host" game and any connected "client" games.
-As such there is no specific world linked to the server, it's simply a way for your game and your friends game to communicate over the internet.
+This is a RELAY server.
+This means it is not an instance of the game but instead sends messages between a "host" game and any connected "client" games.
+As such there is no specific world file linked to the server, it's simply a way for your game and your friends game to communicate over the internet.
 Everyone who wants to play multiplayer together needs a copy of the game.

 > Custom IP option is only available in APICO v4.0+